CSCfi/csc-user-guide/docs/apps/julia.md

 We should define and use a command line interface because it is more flexible than hard-coding values to the scripts.

-### Running Julia jobs on Puhti, Mahti, and LUMI clusters
+### Using Julia on Puhti, Mahti, and LUMI clusters
-We explain how to run serial, parallel, and GPU jobs with Julia on Puhti, Mahti, and LUMI in the [**Running Julia jobs on Puhti, Mahti, and LUMI clusters**](../support/tutorials/julia.md) tutorial.
+We explain how to run serial, parallel, and GPU batch jobs with Julia on Puhti, Mahti, and LUMI in the [**Using Julia on Puhti, Mahti, and LUMI clusters**](../support/tutorials/julia.md) tutorial.

 ### Using Julia on Jupyter and VSCode